 Benefits of Circumcision

-Several studies have tried to find out if there is a medical benefit to infant circumcision.
+Several studies have tried to find out if there are medical benefits to infant circumcision.
 The results of these studies vary.
 There seems to be some evidence that infant circumcision may help reduce the risk for the following:

 Other studies looked at the effect of circumcision on cervical cancer risk in female sex partners and on other problems, such as infection.
 The results of these studies are mixed and inconclusive.